NatnaelAlex-kutu/NatnaelAlex-kutu/README.md

-//this only for practice hoew to use git
+//this only for practice how to use git